Resistance-nodulation-cell division superfamily: Drug resistance (HAE-RND)

 The RND family plays an important role in producing intrinsic and elevated multi-drug resistance in gram-negative bacteria.
 The export of amphiphilic and hydrophobic substrates is governed by the HAE-RND family.
 In E. coli five RND pumps have been specifically identified: AcrAB, AcrAD, AcrEF, MdtEF, and MdtAB.
 Although it is not clear how the tripartite complex works in bacteria two mechanisms have been proposed: Adaptor Bridging Model and Adaptor Wrapping Model.

 HAE-RNDs involvement in the detoxification and exportation of organic substrates allowed for recent characterization of specific pumps due to their increasing medical relevance.
-Half of the antibiotic resistance demonstrated in in vivo hospital strains of Pseduomonas aeruginosa was attributed to RND efflux proteins.
+Half of the antibiotic resistance demonstrated in in vivo hospital strains of Pseudomonas aeruginosa was attributed to RND efflux proteins.
 P. aeruginosa contain 13 RND transport systems, including one HME-RND and the remaining HAE-RNDs.
 Among the best identified are the Mex proteins: MexB, MexD, and MexF, which detoxify organic substances.
 It is proposed that the MexB systems demonstrates substrate specificity for beta-lactams; while the MexD-system expresses specificity for cepheme compounds.